hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 }
 ```

-To alleviate this condition, the user can add the required properties to the **select** parameter in addition to any other property that is desired, as shown below.
+To alleviate this condition, the user can add the required properties to the `select` parameter in addition to any other property that is desired, such as shown below.

 ```json
 https://<region-baseUrl>/data-services/v1beta1/issues?select=body,lastOccuredAt,customerId,createdAt,id,resourceUri,generation,type